s-batish/s-batish/README.md

 - 🎓 I have an MA in Spanish from the University of Glasgow, graduating with a 1st Class Honours with Distinction.

-- 👩🏻‍🏫 I’m currently training to become a Data Engineer.
+- 👩🏻‍🏫 I’m currently working as a Junior Data Engineer.

 <hr>